Installation of Emergency and Non-Emergency TC-ER Cables in Shared Cable Tray

 Interpretation:

 Each TC-ER cable is a complete wiring method — UL listed for use in cable trays — with individual conductors enclosed in a protective jacket.
-Emergency and non-emergency circuits routed in separate TC-ER cables retain the physical and functional independence required by NEC 700.10(A).
+Emergency and non-emergency circuits routed in separate TC-ER cables retain the physical and functional independence required by NEC 700.10(B).

 ✅ 4.
 Precedent for Adjacent Wiring Methods